microeinhundert/radonis/packages/radonis/documentation/index.md

 // Get the current route:
 console.log(route.current) // => `{ name: 'users.show', pattern: '/users/:id' }`

-// Check if a route is the current route: console.log(route.isCurrent('users.show')) // => `true` if currently on `users.show` or a child of `users.show`, `false` if not
+// Check if a route matches the current route: console.log(route.isCurrent('users.show')) // => `true` if currently on `users.show` or a child of `users.show`, `false` if not

-// Check if a route is exactly the current route: console.log(route.isCurrent('users.show', true)) // => `true` if currently on `users.show`, `false` if not
+// Check if a route matches the current route exactly: console.log(route.isCurrent('users.show', true)) // => `true` if currently on `users.show`, `false` if not
 ```